-Posts include days 37-49 in reverse chronological order.
+Posts include days 37-49 in chronological order.
 Click to read each short story.

 I posted my blog about feeling depressed on day five of my travels.
 I felt vulnerable and embarrassed.
 Then I sat in awe of the scenery and reminded myself that the reason I’m blogging about my trip is because I want people to experience what I’m experiencing.

 Be part of the family of monthly contributors who receive access to exclusive content.